jaimecgomezz/suckless-patchers/README.md

 cp ~/suckless-patchers/handle ~/dmenu
 ```

 And that’s it!
-You can repeat this steps on every available distro listed at the beginning.
+You can repeat the last step on every available distro listed at the beginning.

 Running `handle` will output something different on each one, this is because they all source a file called `handle-usage` which lists all the patches available for that specific distro.